dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 ## Decentralization swap

-The launch of each SNS includes a separate **decentralization swap canister** that is owned by the IC which will run the swap.
+The launch of each SNS includes a separate **decentralization swap canister** that is owned and run by the IC.
 In more detail, it is controlled by the NNS root canister.

 * The swap canister is set up at the start with a defined amount of SNS tokens to be